-The Composite does not contain investments of UBL Fund Managers Limited and investment of UBL Bank (UBL Fund Managers Limited parent company) as of June 30, 2019 since the composite only consist of Separately Managed Account
+The Composite contain investments of UBL Fund Managers Limited and investment of UBL Bank (UBL Fund Managers Limited parent company) as of Dec 31, 2020.

 Under the income tax law in Pakistan, the Fund is regarded as a public company for tax purposes.
 The income of the Fund is taxable, if 90% distribution is not made among the unit holders, certificate holders or shareholders as the case may be The tax rate applicable to a public company, which is presently as under: